Signs of neuralgia

 - Risk Factors

-Neuralgia pain is a term used to describe the symptoms of a pinched nerve.
+Neuralgia pain is a term used to describe the symptoms of a pinched or compressed nerve.
 In this case, neuralgia pain refers to the pain of a pinched nerve in the neck or back along the spine.
-The pain often begins slowly and can increase, traveling from the neck or back and into the extremities, like the arms or legs.
+The pain often begins slowly and can increase, traveling from the neck or back and into the extremities such as the arms or legs.

 Because the nerves along the spine are so close to the spine and the surrounding muscles, there are many potential causes for one of these nerves to become pinched or compressed.
-The most common cause of neuralgia pain is a degenerative spine condition, which describes the damage developed in the spine due to the natural aging and breakdown of the discs and joints in the spine.
+The most common cause of neuralgia pain is a degenerative spine condition that developed in the spine due to the natural degeneration of the discs and joints.
+To learn about the symptom of neuralgia pain, as well as methods for relief, read the following article.

 Common symptoms of neuralgia pain